 For those who want small bits instead of a long progression, there is an Instant Play section.
 Here, users can complete activities separately for each of the aforementioned skills.

 - Happify Daily — articles, videos, infographics, and other types of content related to improving emotional well-being

 - Community — a minimalist social network users can choose to be part of and share the activities completed for the skills with others

-- Negative Knockout — a game where you bring down your negative emotions in style of Angry Birds.
+- Negative Knockout — a game where you bring down your negative emotions in the style of Angry Birds.

 The feature list is bigger still.
 For example, the app offers a twenty-page character strength report for each user, compiled in partnership with The VIA Institute.
 Meanwhile, Happify’s approaches were developed by leading scientists and experts in positive psychology, cognitive behavioural therapy, and mindfulness.

 Happify was widely praised by users and media, including reviews in ABC World News and The New York Times.
-The company also claims that eight-six percent of their regular users report improved well-being in two month since they started using the app.
+The company also claims that eight-six percent of their regular users report improved well-being in the two month since they started using the app.

 Happify is available for iOS and Android.
 Part of the features are free, while the rest can be accessed by subscribing.

 There is a pattern to why the aforementioned mental health apps enjoy success — they all tick the same important boxes.
 Here are the success factors: